 2 tbsp oil (Coconut or avocado oil is best; olive oil at high temperatures produces carcinogens.)

-2 cups dried yellow peas (Available in bulk at Winco; may substitute dried green peas; I choose these yellow peas, though the manuscript recipe calls for fresh peas.)
+2 c dried yellow peas (Available in bulk at our local Winco; may substitute dried green peas; I choose these yellow peas, though the manuscript recipe calls for fresh peas.)

-2 quarts bone broth or 2 liter-boxes chicken broth (See recipe under Tortellini Soup, 2016/10/10, for easy, inexpensive bone broth.)
+2 quarts bone broth or 2 liter-boxes chicken broth (See recipe under Tortellini Soup, 2016/10/10, for the easy, inexpensive preparation of bone broth.)

 scant 1/4 tsp saffron threads (Spanish saffron available inexpensively at Trader Joe’s.)